 While Reed did not have what I would call a big injury case, as he had no broken bones and no surgery was needed, the value of his case was still worth way more than the initial offer and was certainly worth fighting for to get a fair offer after the lowball offer initially given by the other driver’s insurance company.
 It’s been my experience that if you push your car accident injury case through the court system and work up your case, insurance companies will typically make you a fair and reasonable offer in your case in most cases.

-The thing is, if you push your car accident case through the court system, like I said, you will usually get a fair and reasonable settlement offer at some point for your injury claim, but it’s certainly not always the case.
+The thing is, if you push your car accident case through the court system like I said, you will usually get a fair and reasonable settlement offer at some point for your injury claim, but it’s certainly not always the case.
 In fact, in some cases, it may make sense to take your car accident injury case all the way to a jury trial.
-And in this video about to pop up here, I’ll tell you the circumstances you need to consider when determining whether or not you should take your injury case to trial.
+In this video about to pop up here, I’ll tell you the circumstances you need to consider when determining whether or not you should take your injury case to trial.

-Lastly, if you’ve been injured in a car accident, slip or trip and fall incident, or dog attack incident in Kentucky, remember: don’t wait, call Tate.
+Lastly, if you’ve been injured in Kentucky, remember: don’t wait, call Tate.